 However, one of the biggest improvements of all is the increased energy efficiency new homes provide.
 Studies show that a house just 5 to 7 years old can be 30 percent less energy efficient than one built today.
 The increased efficiency and decreased costs provided by new appliances, better insulation and windows, and high-efficiency heating and air conditioning can dramatically reduce the cost of ownership.

 Other cost savings can come from the reduction in maintenance needs a newly built home provides.
 For many home buyers, the joy of purchasing their own home can quickly fade when unexpected repairs and failures suddenly create extra expenses once the sale has been completed.

 Older homes may also need much more ongoing maintenance as well, depending on the age and upkeep by previous owners.
 Paint, siding, roofing, and more can often be near the end of their life or maintenance cycle and can dump a lot of work and added expenses in a new owner’s lap a year or two after they’ve moved in.

 New home builder’s start fresh with no surprise expenses, no unseen repairs, and a home that’s under warranty from foundation to fascia.
 The floorplan and options match the owner’s desires, and resale values remain higher for growing families or retiring adults looking to up- or down-size in the coming years.

-If you are considering a new home in 2019, please contact the team at Eastbrook Homes to discuss your project.
+If you are considering a new home, please contact the team at Eastbrook Homes to discuss your project.
 At Eastbrook, we always give you more home for your money, making the joy of homeownership last for years to come.

 Please visit our blog again next week for the next installment in the “Build New or Buy Resale” series when we discuss some of the ideas that hold many would-be builders back from creating the brand-new home of their dreams.